Latitude-Financial/magento2-bnpl/README.md

 ### 2.0.7
 - 19 July 2022
+- Compatibility with Magento 2.4.4
-- adjusted module to not clear session on checkout
+- Adjusted module to not clear session on checkout
-- update status key to pending_latitude_approval to avoid clash with other modules
+- Update status key to pending_latitude_approval to avoid clash with other modules
-- address base url information source to window.BASE_URL
+- Address base url information source to window.BASE_URL
-- updated payment group from offline to installment
+- Updated payment group from offline to installment
-- add log to install module
+- Add log to install module

 <details>
 <summary>Older versions</summary>